Other people’s words about … appetite

 We allow our appetite for life to flourish once again.

 If I could go back in time and give my younger self advice now, I would counsel her to cherish her appetite rather than to be daunted by it (Knapp’s word).
 I would tell her that hunger and appetite are vital to life.
 I would tell her that hunger, like appetite, is a beautiful thing.
 And I would tell her to look up, out and around at the world.
 To savour the things she sees and experiences.
 To savour all the pleasures life has to offer.

-I took the photos you see in today’s post on a recent bike ride around the Aldinga Beach/Port Willunga area.
-I had not been feeling particularly well in the days prior to this; I had slept poorly as a result; and I cycled slowly on that ride, feeling tired and not terribly fit.
+I took the photos you see in today’s post on a recent trip to the Aldinga Beach/Port Willunga area.
+I had not been feeling particularly well in the days prior to this; I had slept poorly as a result; and though I’d planned a bike ride, I cycled slowly, feeling tired and not terribly fit.